McGranahanLab/mhc-hammer/README.md

 --input /path/to/inventory \
 -c conf/hpc.config -resume
 ```

+This command needs to be run from the project directory.

 The `-resume` flag tells the pipeline to not rerun tasks that have sucessfully completed.
 See this [page](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html) for more information on Nextflow caching.